Augustus FitzRoy, 3rd Duke of Grafton: Prime minister

 Chatham's illness, at the end of 1767, resulted in Grafton becoming the government's effective leader (he is credited with entering the office of prime minister in 1768), but political differences, the impact of the Corsican Crisis and the attacks of "Junius" led to his resignation in January 1770.
 Also, in 1768, Grafton became Chancellor of Cambridge University.
 He became Lord Privy Seal in Lord North's ministry (1771) but resigned in 1775, being in favour of conciliatory action towards the American colonists.
 In the second Rockingham ministry of 1782, he was again Lord Privy Seal and continued in the post in the following Shelburne ministry until March 1783.

+Militia career

+Grafton was a strong supporter of moves to reform the militia during the Seven Years' War, and as Lord Lieutenant of Suffolk his county was one of the first to raise its quota, in two regiments on 27 April 1759.
+He soon took personal command of the West Suffolk Militia as its Colonel.
+The militia remained on active service until 1762.
+The militia was called out again after the outbreak of the War of American Independence when Britain was threatened with invasion by the Americans' allies, France and Spain.
+On 26 March 1778, Grafton was ordered to embody the two regiments once more.
+In that summer, the West Suffolks under Grafton formed part of a concentration at Coxheath Camp, near Maidstone in Kent, which was the army's largest training camp.
+The duke was chosen to train the grenadier companies of all the battalions in camp, and he worked them hard, 7–8 hours a day.
+Observers of the camp noted that the discipline of the West Suffolk Militia under Grafton was especially good.
+He resigned his commission on grounds of ill-health in February 1780, and his 20-year-old son and heir, George, Earl of Euston, succeeded him as colonel of the West Suffolk Militia.

 Religious interests

-In later years, he was a prominent Unitarian, being one of the early members of the inaugural Essex Street Chapel under Rev. Theophilus Lindsey when it was founded in 1774.
+In later years Grafton was a prominent Unitarian, being one of the early members of the inaugural Essex Street Chapel under Rev. Theophilus Lindsey when it was founded in 1774.
 Grafton had associated with a number of liberal Anglican theologians when at Cambridge, and devoted much time to theological study and writing after leaving office as prime minister.
 In 1773, in the House of Lords, he supported a bill to release Anglican clergy from subscribing to all the Thirty-nine Articles.
 He became a supporter of moral reform among the wealthy and of changes to the church.
 He was the author of: